JannTzou/Learning-Algorithm-for-Mean-Field-CCE/README.md

 # No-Regret Learning Algorithm for Optimal Mean-Field Coarse-Correlated Equilibrium

-This file includes code for the project 'Optimal Mean-Field Coarse-Correlated Equilibrium: Linear Programming and No-Regret Learning'
+This file includes code for the project 'Optimal Mean-Field Coarse-Correlated Equilibrium: Linear Programming and No-Regret Learning' (coming soon to arXiv).

-The code provides a computational framework for learning **optimal coarse correlated equilibria (CCE)** in continuous mean-field games through primal-dual and no-regret optimization schemes.
+The code provides a computational framework for learning **optimal coarse correlated equilibria (CCE)** in continuous mean-field games through **primal-dual** and **no-regret optimization schemes**.

 The implementation is designed to connect the mathematical formulation of the problem with reproducible numerical experiments.
 In particular, it includes tools for